Priyanka157/Projects/README.md

 ### 🔹 Smart Lighting Insights with AI
 A machine learning project focused on analyzing and optimizing lighting energy usage patterns using time-series data and intelligent clustering.

+### 🔹 Data Pipeline for Financial Analysis
+A robust, automated data pipeline project that ingests historical financial data (stock prices for ticker AAPL), processes it, stores it efficiently, and provides clean, structured data for downstream analytics and visualization.

 ---

 ## 💡 What to Expect